- Where to see whales

 Where to see whales

-It is possible to see migrating humpback whales from vantage points such as headlands and even open beaches in some areas along the Queensland coast, helped by the use of binoculars or spotting scopes.
+It is possible to see migrating humpback whales from vantage points such as headlands and even open beaches in some areas along the Queensland coast, aided by the use of binoculars or spotting scopes.

 When to see whales